Hollywood is still stealing Vincent Chase's career: An EW investigation

 The Great Gatsby

 In a season 2 episode of Entourage, Chase said he wanted to model his career after Johnny Depp.
 Well, with Medellin and Smoke Jumpers, he’d done a good job of copying The Tourist and The Rum Diary-era Depp.
-Chase’s career was in a tailspin, but it was soon saved by a call from Martin Scorsese.
+Chase’s career was in a tailspin (thankfully not a Depp-like tailspin), but it was soon saved by a call from Martin Scorsese.
 The Goodfellas director was helming a modern-day take on The Great Gatsby and he wanted Chase to play Nick Carraway.
 Then, in 2013, Baz Luhrmann adapted F. Scott Fitzgerald’s iconic novel into his own film.
 And guess who he got for the title role?
 Leonardo DiCaprio, Scorsese’s go-to star.
 And guess who played Carraway?
 Tobey Maguire, the star of Spider-Man, which was surpassed at the box office by Chase’s Aquaman.
 Case closed.
 That one was almost too easy.